A new discriminant algebra construction: Defining the Ferrand homomorphism and discriminant algebra

 What sort of map is $\norm_{A/R}\colon A\to R$?
-It is multiplicative, but almost never additive, and thus it is not a ring homorphism.
+It is multiplicative, but almost never additive, and thus it is not a ring homomorphism.
 It is, however, the base component of a \emph{multiplicative homogeneous degree-$n$ polynomial law}:

 \begin{definition} Let $R$ be a ring and $M$ and $N$ two $R$-modules.
-A \emph{polynomial law} $p:M\to N$ is a collection of functions $p_S\colon S\otimes_R M\to S\otimes_R N$ for each $R$-algebra $S$, such that for every $R$-algebra homomorphism $f\colon S\to S'$ the following square of functions commutes:
+A \emph{polynomial law} $p\colon M\to N$ is a collection of functions $p_S\colon S\otimes_R M\to S\otimes_R N$ for each $R$-algebra $S$, such that for every $R$-algebra homomorphism $f\colon S\to S'$ the following square of functions commutes:

 We say that $p$ is \emph{homogeneous of degree $n$} if for every $R$-algebra $S$, element $s\in S$ and element $m\in S\otimes M$, we have $p_S(sm) = s^n p_S(m)$.
-If $p:A\to B$ is a polynomial law between two $R$-algebras $A$ and $B$, we say $p$ is \emph{multiplicative} if each $p_S:S\otimes_R A \to S\otimes_R B$ is a multiplicative function. \end{definition}
+If $p\colon A\to B$ is a polynomial law between two $R$-algebras $A$ and $B$, we say $p$ is \emph{multiplicative} if each $p_S\colon S\otimes_R A \to S\otimes_R B$ is a multiplicative function. \end{definition}